Dollar-a-Day Insurance (New Jersey SAIP)

 IF YOU CAN AFFORD IT, A FULL COVERAGE POLICY IS THE BEST PROTECTION

-Car insurance in New Jersey isn’t cheap — full coverage averages around $1,000 per year.
-But for many families, the protection it offers is well worth the cost.
+Car insurance in New Jersey can be expensive.
+Full coverage averages $2,160 per year.
+But for many families, the financial protection it offers is well worth the cost.

-Full coverage is a smart choice if you own a high-value car, can’t afford costly repairs, or want to avoid paying out of pocket for injuries or property damage.
-By shopping around, you can find affordable car insurance that protects your assets without straining your budget.
+Full coverage car insurance is a smart choice if you own a high-value car, can't afford costly repairs or want to avoid paying out of pocket for injuries or property damage.
+By shopping around, you can find affordable car insurance that provides comprehensive financial protection without straining your budget.

-Dollar-a-Day Car Insurance (New Jersey SAIP): Bottom Line
+Dollar-a-Day Auto Insurance (New Jersey SAIP): Bottom Line

-In this page, we explored New Jersey’s dollar-a-day car insurance program, which provides minimal medical coverage for Medicaid recipients at a low cost.
-While this program can help those unable to afford standard insurance, it leaves you unprotected against liability, collision or comprehensive claims and doesn’t meet state insurance requirements.
+New Jersey's dollar-a-day car insurance program provides minimal medical coverage for Medicaid recipients at a low cost.
+While this program can help those unable to afford standard insurance, it leaves you unprotected against liability, collision or comprehensive claims and doesn't meet state insurance requirements.

-If possible, consider a liability-only policy, which offers far more protection for just a modest cost increase — often as low as $1.35 per day.
+If possible, consider a minimum coverage policy, which offers better coverage for a modest cost increase (often as low as $2.18 per day).
 Use our tools to compare affordable options and find the right policy for your needs.

 Compare Auto Insurance Rates